Learn to Speak Scouting

 Fast Start Training

-Adult volunteer leadership training that immediately furnishes the information new leaders need to help them get started, help them understand what is expected of them, and assist in establishing effective meeting patterns.
-There are versions for Cub Scout and Boy Scout leaders.
+Adult volunteer leadership training immediately furnishes the information new leaders need to help them get started, help them understand what is expected of them, and establish effective meeting patterns.
+There are versions for Cub Scouts and Scout leaders.

 First Class

-The rank above Second Class Scout and below Star Scout in Boy Scouting.
+The rank above Second Class Scout and below Star Scout in Scouting.

 Friends of Scouting (FOS)

-An annual opportunity for Scouters and interested people in the community to be identified with the local Council through their financial support and influence in the expansion of the Council program.
+This is an annual opportunity for Scouters and interested people in the community to identify with the local Council through their financial support and influence in expanding the Council program.

 Gilwell Park

-The training center of the British Scout Association and the original homesite of Wood Badge training.
-Located in Epping Forest, England; chosen by Baden-Powell as the territorial designation for his peerage, Lord Baden-Powell of Gilwell.
+The British Scout Association’s training center and the original homesite of Wood Badge training are located in Epping Forest, England.
+Baden-Powell chose it as the territorial designation for his peerage, Lord Baden-Powell of Gilwell.

 Good Turn

-A distinctive feature of Boy Scouting is its emphasis on service to others.
-The Good Turn habit is one that all Scouts endeavor to acquire.
+A distinctive feature of Scouting is its emphasis on service to others.
+All scouts endeavor to acquire the Good Turn habit.

 High Adventure

-Refers to high-adventure activities or to trek programs administered by local Councils for older Boy Scouts, Varsity Scouts, and Venturers.
+This term refers to high-adventure activities or trek programs administered by local Councils for older Scouts, Varsity Scouts, and Venturers.

 Jamboree